UmmItC/Article/Linux/Built-in-Tools/rm/index.md

 rm filename
 ```

-By entering this command, you effectively delete the specified file from your system.
-However, this action is irreversible, and the file cannot be easily recovered.
+By entering this command, you delete the specified file called `filename` from your system.

 ### Safeguarding with Interactive Mode